arangodb/spring-data-demo/README.md

 # Query methods

-When it comes to more complexe use cases where a derived method would become way to long and unreadable queries - using [ArangoDB Query Language (AQL)](https://docs.arangodb.com/3.2/AQL/) - can be supplied with the `@Query` annotation on methods in our repositories.
+When it comes to more complex use cases where a derived method would become way too long and unreadable queries - using [ArangoDB Query Language (AQL)](https://docs.arangodb.com/3.2/AQL/) - can be supplied with the `@Query` annotation on methods in our repositories.

 AQL supports the usage of [bind parameters](https://docs.arangodb.com/current/AQL/Fundamentals/BindParameters.html), thus allowing to separate the query text from literal values used in the query.
 There are three ways of passing bind parameters to the query in the `@Query` annotation.